4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Quick Notes 1.md

 	- A lot of the heavy work is handled by the tools themselves therefore aiding the complexity of the attacks

 # Next-Gen attacks

-[Case Study - Mirai Malware](CySec-2/Case%20Studies/Case%20Study%20-%20Mirai%20Malware.md)
+- The first case of a Next-Gen attack was the mirai botnet used to DDOS [Case Study - Mirai Malware](CySec-2/Case%20Studies/Case%20Study%20-%20Mirai%20Malware.md)

 ## Defining Information Security